eefjonkheer/coderefinery-documentation-example-project/README.md

-#
+# analyse_spreadsheet.py
-analyse_spreadsheet.py is a powerful and efficient way to calculate
+analyse_spreadsheet.py is a powerful and efficient way to calculate the mean temperatures in an Excel file!!!

 ## INSTALL